Introduction

 - Another betting round starts after the three community cards are dealt in a Flop.

-- In a Turn-betting round, another community card is dealt, and in a final round called a River, the final community is dealt.
+- In a Turn-betting round, another community card appears, and in a final round called a River, the final community is dealt.

 - Finally, in a showdown, the player with the best hand wins.